hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > So give some pieces names which few can read;
 >
-> As they find coptic or some hieroglyphic,
+> As they find Coptic or some hieroglyphic,
 >
 > To gather fools attractive and prolific,
 >